–Expedition Kayaking —

 - Expect to spend time in a double kayak during your tour.
 With advance notice we can often accommodate guests who want to spend their entire trip in a double kayak but we cannot accommodate guests who want to spend their entire trip in a single kayak.

-- Paddle into wind and waves
+- Paddle into wind ( up to 20 Knots) and waves of 1 meter ( 3 feet)

 - Climb down a ladder from the water taxi to the beach.